BrwaCs/elibrary/README.md

 - User profile

 Details about application :
-- in this application you can downlode Book and review books and create profile and
+- in this application you can downlode books and review books and create profile and
-Choose a book by author's name or book type and you can look for your favorite books
+Choose a book by
+book type and read about authors life and you can look for your favorite books

 - For another Updates :

 add following and followers for users.

-add full description about the authers.

 add post for users can post any book that want and each user can review the book and follow this user .